SirenityK/ifconfig-rs/README.md

 # Improvements to do

 - Build a better UI for mobile devices.
-The UI right know on mobile devices is as useless as ifconfig. me's
+The UI right know on mobile devices is as useless as ifconfig.me's
 - Add more information about the user's IP address, like the country, city, and ISP.

 # Benchmarks